While no two pet people are alike, we all share at least one big thing in common: our love and devotion to our pets!

 - Better yet, swap to a brand that only sells in recycled/recyclable packaging.

 - Find treats made from invasive species.
-We like these for cats and these for dogs.
+We like these.

 - Grow organic catnip (in a container… that stuff spreads like crazy…).